Preparing for a Border Terrier’s first vet visit

 Preparing your dog for a visit to the vet doesn’t have to be a challenge.
 Start by providing positive associations with the vet so your pup doesn’t develop any anxiety.
 Take your dog for short car rides and allow them to explore the vet office before their actual appointment.

 Make sure to feed them several hours before you’re scheduled to leave.
-Bring treats, chew toys, and an old t-shirt that has your scent on it for comfort and familiarity during check-ups.
+Bring treats, best chew toys, and an old t-shirt that has your scent on it for comfort and familiarity during check-ups.
 Finally, relax – your pup will feed off of any tension that you bring into the situation, so take some comforting deep breaths so they know everything is ok!

 Should I feed my dog before the vet visit?